1. Introduction

 Of course, we can also do a classical incremental looping construct:

-Unlike the previous approach, now we used ${#indexed_array[@]} to retrieve the number of elements in the array.
+Unlike the previous approach, we use ${#indexed_array[@]} to retrieve the number of elements in the array.

-We saw earlier that associative arrays return keys rather than indexes.
-As a result, this type of incremental looping is not suitable for maps.
+Earlier, we saw that associative arrays return keys rather than indexes.
+As a result, this type of incremental looping is unsuitable for maps.

 3.4.
 Inserting Elements in Arrays